wanforge/quotes/README.md

 - 📡 The best cure for the body is a quiet mind.
 - 📢 Technology frightens me to death.
 It's designed by engineers to impress other engineers.
 And they always come with instruction booklets that are written by engineers for other engineers — which is why almost no technology ever works.
 - 📢 The art challenges the technology, and the technology inspires the art.
+- 📯 There are things so deep and complex that only intuition can reach it in our stage of development as human beings.
 - 📱 The path to success is to take massive, determined action.
 - 📱 The wisdom of the wise, and the experience of ages, may be preserved by quotation.
 - 🔋 The extreme limit of wisdom, that's what the public calls madness.